hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 This is the kind of force field that all other planets use.
 It is the most effective of all defences (except for the FFG).
 It creates a blue sheen 1 cm above the surface of the ship.
 Unlike the FFG, the Plasma Force Field is transmissive to on-board projectiles, but it can only repel a few dozen attacks before it needs to regenerate.

-### Magnetic Force Fields (R)
+### Magnetic Force Fields (R+B)

 These force fields are purely meant to deflect some slit bombs, creating an electromagnetic field around the ship.
 However, this does not work on all slit bombs, as some are not magnetic.
 It also won't deflect a direct shot travelling fast enough, though it may slow it down.
 Most ships have these shields on during battle, though it is impractical when flying in close formation.

+### The Verdant Shield Projector (R)

+The Verdant Shield Projector is an innovative defensive system designed to protect Resceland until the FFG is activated.
+This technology generates an energy shield composed of charged particles that can absorb and dissipate kinetic energy, as well as provide a barrier against certain projectile weapons.

+    Functionality: The shield can be deployed quickly in the field and adjusts its energy output based on the level of incoming threat.
+For example, it can absorb the impact of small arms fire and provide cover against explosion shockwaves.
+    Strengths: Highly effective against conventional weapons and offers additional environmental protection (e.g., against chemical or biological agents).
+    Weaknesses: The shield has limited duration and can be drained by sustained attacks.
+It also has trouble with high-velocity projectiles or directed-energy weapons.
+The newest version, the VSP-7, features improved energy efficiency and integration with personal armor systems.

 ### FCRT DarkArmour (R)

-Dark is a defence that FCRT's carry.
+DarkArmour is a defence that FCRT's carry.
 They have very thin plates of Darkmaterial (see below) on them, which is why it is hard to destroy an FCRT even without a FFG.
 The attacker is required to get under the layers of plates in order to land a shot that has even a remote chance of destroying the FCRT.

-## Darkmaterial, Greymaterial and Lightmaterial (R)
+## Darkmaterial, Greymaterial and Lightmaterial (R + B)

 Darkmaterial is a very rare substance, fought for by many.
 Grey and Lightmaterial are chemically identical to Darkmaterial, but are used for different things.

 ### Darkfighters, Greyfighters and Lightfighters